IUBLibTech/IuWebsiteOmekaPlugin/README.md

 This plugin adds the official IU Header and Footer Branding to an Omeka site.

-Download and install the IU Website plugin.
+Download and install the IU Website plugin from the most recent release.

-After uncompressing the zip file, rename the directory to IuWebsite and then install as any other Omeka plugin.
+After uncompressing the zip file, make sure the directory is named IuWebsite and then install as any other Omeka plugin.

 Currently the Privacy Policy links to IU's default policy.